cody35367/minecraft-mod-setup/index.md

 - The Twitch app is installed and the user is logged into this app (I did not verify if the login is required).
 Can be downloaded [here](https://desktop.twitchsvc.net/installer/windows/TwitchSetup.exe) if needed.
 - A purchase of Minecraft and a valid Mojang/Minecraft login.

-Note: An existing installation of Minecraft (Jave Edition) will not be used in this setup and is not required.
-The Twitch app will download, install, and manage the customm Minecraft installation going forward.
-Most global configurations and saves can be found in the default minecraft home directory location (a.k.a. `%appdata%\.minecraft` on Windows).
+Note: An existing installation of Minecraft (Java Edition) will not be used in this setup and is not required.
+The Twitch app will download, install, and manage the custom Minecraft installation going forward.
+Most global configurations and saves can be found in the default Minecraft home directory location (a.k.a. `%appdata%\.minecraft` on Windows).

 ## Setup
 1. Open the Twitch app, select Mods -> Minecraft.